DataTalksClub/machine-learning-zoomcamp/cohorts/2026/08-deep-learning/images/2026-09-09-provenance-repair.md

 This ledger records the 28 provenance-blocked active refs in module 08 from the strict visual audit (44 active image refs in this module; 56 across modules 08–09).
+Before this repair, module 08 was `44 = 28 blocked + 16 accepted`; module 09 was `12 = 7 blocked + 5 accepted`; combined, `56 = 35
-The 21 refs that the audit accepted were left byte-for-byte unchanged; their current evidence remains in `2026-09-08-imagegen-repair-provenance.md` and the deterministic repair ledger already tracked there.
+blocked + 21 accepted`.
+The 21 already accepted refs were left byte-for-byte unchanged; their current evidence remains in `2026-09-08-imagegen-repair-provenance.md` and the deterministic repair ledger already tracked there.
+After the two independent-review repairs below, the arithmetic is module 08 `44 = 0 blocked + 44 accepted`, module 09 `12 = 0 blocked + 12 accepted`, combined `56 = 0 blocked + 56 accepted`;
+all 35 formerly blocked active refs are now accepted.

 ## Method